HeroGabe34/Tales-of-Series-Cheat-Engine-Stuff/README.md

 Add or remove all items in the game

+Can edit the stats of all weapons/armors/hands/most accessory items

 Can equip the same C. Core to multiple party members via equipment editor

 Change the difficulty value without actually having to earn Very hard/Unknown difficulty.
 (I don't know why you would want to do Unknown on your very first run through?)